 We also welcome you all to our Social events to meet others who work in the same sector and connect with that very supportive network.
 If you are new to the sector/Scotland or coming on your own, you can arrange to meet with us before the Social begins.

-To find out what events and opportunities are taking place you can sign up to our mailing list and keep a regular check on our Creative Development website section and our Facebook page for artists (which can still be viewed if you don’t have a Facebook account).
+To find out what events and opportunities are taking place you can sign up to our mailing list and keep a regular check on our Creative Development Opportunities page and we have Facebook and Twitter pages for artists (which can still be viewed if you don’t have a Facebook/Twitter account).

-We programme our Creative Development Events around the Central Belt, but understand that there are many talented artists living and working further afield.
-We are committed to providing financial assistance (including funding to cover travel) for artists to attend our events.
-If this is of interest contact our Creative Development Director.
+We programme most of our Creative Development Events in Edinburgh but understand that there are many talented artists living and working across Scotland.
+We are committed to covering travel costs for artists to attend events and take part in opportunities, we would encourage you to contact us about this.

 How do Imaginate select artists for opportunities?